What is Capillary Tube in Refrigerators?

 2) Book: Basic Refrigeration and Air Conditioning by P. N. Ananthanarayanan, Second Edition, Tata Mc-Graw-Hill Publishing Company Limited

-Throttling Devices, Expansion Valves in Refrigeration & Air Conditioning Systems
+This post is part of the series: Throttling Devices, Expansion Valves in Refrigeration & Air Conditioning Systems

 - Throttling Devices or the Expansion Valves Used in the Refrigeration and Air Conditioning Systems